Mapping class group of manifolds which look like $3$-dimensional complete intersections: Results

 \subsection{Generators and presentations}

-An obvious question is whether the mapping class group is finitely generated and to describe generators.
+The celebrated theorem of Sullivan \cite[Theorem 13.3]{Sul77} says that the mapping class group of a simply-connected closed smooth manifold of dimension $>5$ is finitely presented.
+An obvious question is to describe the generators and relators of $\m(M)$.
 In the case of surfaces generators are given by a finite number of Dehn twists and this is a very useful fact, since these are very concrete diffeomorphisms.
-A Dehn twist is given by an embedding of $S^1 \times [0,1]$ into the surface and the corresponding Dehn twist is the identity outside this embedding and there it is given by rotating the circle $S^1 \times {t}$ by the angle $2 \pi t$.
+To describe generators of $\m(M)$ in our situation we need a generalization of Dehn twists about $3$-spheres.